tinmaunghtay/devops_assignment/README.md

 register-on-premises-instance --instance-name <value> --other-necessary-arguments <value>
 ```

-Or we may be using the existing on-premise tools such as Jenkins to execute CI/CD pipelines.
+Or we could be using the existing on-premise tools such as Jenkins to execute CI/CD pipelines.

 ##### 2. Create, Bundle and Deploy
 Deploy applications using IIS or Apache or Tomcat or other opensource relevant server.
 - Check if it is a clean state VM or server.
 - Create directories as necessary
-- Check permission on VM or Server
+- Check user's permission on VM or Server
 - Follow deployment procedure as given from development team(s)

 ##### 3. Verify All deployments